sitar (Indian long-necked fretted gourdlute)

 Relationships

-subtypes:kachva sitar (Flat-cut gourd sitar)
+subtypes: | kachva sitar (Flat-cut gourd sitar) surbahar (Bass sitar) |

-derivations:electric sitar (electric guitar variant of sitar)
+derivations: | electric sitar (electric guitar variant of sitar) |

-derived from:veena (Family of ancient Indian lute-like chordophones)
+derived from: | veena (Family of ancient Indian lute-like chordophones) |

-related instruments:tanpura (Indian drone long-necked frettless gourdlute)
+related instruments: | tanpura (Indian drone long-necked frettless gourdlute) |

-sursingar (19th century large North-Indian dhrupad bass-sarod)
+has hybrids: | bin-sitar (Hybrid fretted stick-zither) sursingar (19th century large North-Indian dhrupad bass-sarod) |